dnsimple/dnsimple-support/content/articles/manage-a-record.markdown

     - _TTL_: the record time-to-live.

-    Once ready, click <label>Add Record</label> to confirm and create the record.
+    Once you're ready, click <label>Add Record</label> to confirm and create the record.

 1. The record is created and visible in the record list.